 That means our customers have avoided putting countless pounds of pesticides on their body by using our organic or wildcrafted skin care.

-In 2012, the EPA reported that the US used 1,182 million pounds of pesticides in agriculture.
-This was the last time they put out a report of this nature, which you can view here.
+In 2012, the EPA reported that the US used 1,182 million pounds of pesticides in agriculture, which was the last time they put out a report of this nature.
 Because of a lack of information made available to consumers, it’s hard to tell exactly how many pounds of pesticides we’ve saved by only using organic and wildcrafted ingredients, but we can tell you it’s quite a bit.

 These statistics represent our efforts towards sustainability and ethical business practices when it comes to our packaging.